dukeofdisaster/podbeat/README.md

 ### Build

-To build the binary for {Beat} run the command below.
+To build the binary for Podbeat run the command below.
 This will generate a binary in the same directory with the name podbeat.

 ```